Using the typescript-express template

 Custom Express app

-you will need to construct your own Express app
+such as https you will need to construct your own Express app, and mount the router returned by createRouter.

 Eg: